AARNet/Digital-Skills-GitBook/code-of-conduct.md

 😊 Show courtesy and respect towards other members
 😊 Keep all interactions respectful and professional

-### Examples of unacceptable behaviour include:

-☹ Written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
+### Don'ts

+☹️ Insult, put-down or exclude people on any basis, including membership to specific groups
-☹ Causing someone to fear for their safety, such as through stalking, following or intimidation
+☹️ Cause someone to fear for their safety, such as through stalking, following or intimidation
-☹ Violent threats or language directed against another person
+☹️ Use violent threats or language directed against another person
-☹ The display of sexual or violent images
+☹️ Upload, send or share sexual or violent images
-☹ Unwelcome sexual attention or nonconsensual physical contact
-☹ Sustained disruption of talks, events or communications
-☹ Insults or put-downs
-☹ Sexist, racist, homophobic, ableist or exclusionary jokes
+☹️ Make sexist, racist, homophobic, ableist or exclusionary jokes or comments
-☹ Excessive swearing
-☹ Incitement to violence, suicide or self-harm
+☹️ Incite violence, suicide or self-harm
-☹ Continuing to initiate interaction \(including photography or recording\) with someone after being asked to stop
+☹️ Continuing to initiate interaction \(including photography or recording\) with someone after being asked to stop
-☹ Publication of private communication without consent
+☹️ Publish private communication without consent
-☹ Other conduct which could reasonably be considered inappropriate in a professional setting
+☹️ Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Scope